dvalters/dvalters.github.io/_posts/2016-12-23-ECMWF-data-in-WRF.markdown

 The Weather Research and Forecasting model (WRF) can be initialised with a range of input data sources for simulations.
 The initialisation step describes the setting of grid parameters within the model domain (pressure, surface variables, etc.) as well as defining the boundary conditions for the model.
 If you have followed the excellent [WRF tutorial](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Introduction/index.html) and run a few of the [case studies with real data](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/CASES/index.html) the input data is provided for you and is already tested to ensure it can be pre-processed relatively painlessly by the WPS (WRF pre-processing system).
 Datsets from North American providers are extenisvely tested with WRF, (i.e. GFS data (global), AWIP (North American continent area))

 I've recently begun using [ECMWF](www.ecmwf.int) data to intialise WRF simulations and a few extra steps not shown in the standard tutorials were required to get the data pre-processed correctly by WPS.
 Certain ECWF datasets, such as reanalysis data, can be accessed and downloaded freely from their [public data portal](http://apps.ecmwf.int/datasets/).
 Global reanalysis data is availble for the 20th century and interim data for the most recent years.
-In this example I'm using the ERA-20C global reanalysis data set to set up a case study of some severe storm events over Great Britain in 2005.
+In this example I'm using the ERA-20C global reanalysis dataset to set up a case study of some severe storm events over Great Britain in 2005.
 (The ERA-20C actually extends into the 21st century as well now).

-The data come in several different sets, as a minimum for intialising the WRF model you will need some surface variable data, and then pressure level data (pressures at different heights in the atmosphere).
+The data come in several different sets; as a minimum for intialising the WRF model you will need some surface variable data, and then pressure level data (pressures at different heights in the atmosphere).
 You could also use model level data directly, but WRF can interpolate this for you from the pressure level data.
 There is one other data set you need, which is a land-sea surface mask.
 This is called invariant data, as it does not change over time, and is found under the 'invariant' tab on the ECMWF page.
 Technically, WRF already has invariant data bundled with it but I found I had to download the ECMWF land-sea mask separately for WPS to work correctly.

 To summarise, you need three separate data files from the reanalysis data: